Borwe/wasm_nvim/README.md

 - ### nvim_echo

   function used to print/echo to the message bar on neovim.
-It takes 3 values as parameters:
+It takes 3 values as parameters and returns void:

   - A Chunk with text as main value, which can be represented as an Array of an Array containing 2 strings.